jtanadi/design2020-api/data/works/03-scotty/index.md

       url: https://github.com/raa-tools/scotty
 ---

 Scotty is a browser-based PDF viewer that leverages the WebSocket protocol.
-The app was developed at RAA to address the design teams’ need of reviewing architectural drawings and exhibition graphics together while working remotely.
+The app was developed at RAA to address the design teams’ need to review architectural drawings and exhibition graphics together while working remotely.

-Scotty solves the problem of having to share screens during a call or distribute documents prior to the call.
-The app allows all participants to navigate a PDF document in syncrhony.
+Scotty solves the problem of having to either share screens during a call or to distribute documents prior to the call.
+The app allows all participants to navigate a PDF document in synchrony.
 When viewing a document, clients maintain an open WebSocket connection to Scotty’s server, which allows a user’s actions—such as navigating to a specific page or pointing to an element with their mouse—to be propagated to all other users.

 To circumvent the blocking nature of rendering PDFs on the browser, Scotty uses [conveyor](https://github.com/raa-tools/conveyor/) to convert PDF documents to optimized images before uploading them to an AWS S3 bucket.